nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_replication/files_replication.md

 15. Browse to the location of your source share now hosted on PROD and DR Files server

-    -   Prod path - `\\xyz-files-prod.ntnxlab.local\xyz-prod-share`
+    -   Prod path - ``\\xyz-files-prod.ntnxlab.local\xyz-prod-share``
-    -   DR path - `\\xyz-files-dr.ntnxlab.local\xyz-prod-share`
+    -   DR path - ``\\xyz-files-dr.ntnxlab.local\xyz-prod-share``

     ![](images/failover_repshare_prod.png)

-    This demonstrates that the users can access the share without having the change the file server names providiing continuous aaccess to the shares.
+     This demonstrates that the users can access the share without having the change the file server names providing continuous access to the shares.

-16. Logon to your AutoAD server and open DNS management (from Search button \> type DNS )
+16. Logon to your AutoAD server and open DNS management (from Search button > type DNS )

     ![](images/failover_dns.png)

     You can notice that both PROD and DR file servers have the same IP address

-17. Go to **Data Protection \> Replication Jobs** and verify that the source Files server is now *initials*-files-dr (e.g. xyz-files-dr) server
+17. Go to **Data Protection > Replication Jobs** and verify that the source Files server is now **initials**-files-dr (e.g. xyz-files-dr) server

     ![](images/failover_repjobs.png)

-18. Go to **Data Protection \> Policies** and verify a reverse replication policy is present
+18. Go to **Data Protection > Policies** and verify a reverse replication policy is present

     ![](images/failover_reppolicy.png)

 19. The replication is now setup successfully

 20. Create some sample files in your share as shown here so Failback can be tested

     ![](images/failback_samplefiles.png)

 21. Wait for at least 10 minutes for the reverse replication schedule to start

-22. Confirm at least one reverse replication schedule to PROD Files server has successfully completed by going **Data Protection \> Replication Jobs**
+22. Confirm at least one reverse replication schedule to PROD Files server has successfully completed by going **Data Protection > Replication Jobs**

 ### Failback Share

 In this section we will see how to failback a share to the Source site after the environment is recovered.

 In this lab we will test a Planned Failover

-1. Go to **Prism Central \> Services \> Files** (if you are note already on that page)
+1. Go to **Prism Central > Services > Files** (if you are not already on that page)

-2. Go to **Data Protection \> Protected File Servers**
+2. Go to **Data Protection > Protected File Servers**

 3. Click on **Failback** as shown here

     ![](images/failback_initial.png)

 4. In the **Active Directory and DNS Configuration** fill the following (to ensure access to files after failover)

     -   **Username** - <administrator@ntnxlab.local>
     -   **Password** - nutanix/4u
     -   **Preferred Domain Controller** - ntnxlab.local
     -   **Preferred Name Server** - 10.X.X.41 (Your AD IP address)

 5. Select the **Use the same credentials as the Active Directory** check-box (in our lab both the AD and DNS server are the same)

 6. Click on **Next**

-7. Files now gives you a visual of the failed-back environment and informs you that the Reverse Replciation policy will be deleted
+7. Files now gives you a visual of the failed-back environment and informs you that the Reverse Replication policy will be deleted

     ![](images/failback_confirm.png)